Sales call best practice is a tough one. The very essence of being a great sales person is that you know how to interact with decision makers.

 You know the type, the sale person who infers the buyer has only ever made poor decisions, and the buyer should thank his lucky stars that he’s now speaking with an expert.

-So, to avoid this, next time you’re trying to engage the buyer remember that prescription before diagnosis is malpractice, so instead of questioning the buyer’s judgement, how about you ask a few questions so you understand his decision making process, his buying process, and his reasons.
+So, to avoid this, next time you’re trying to engage the buyer remember that prescription before diagnosis is malpractice, (we cover this in the Sales Improvement Workshop) so instead of questioning the buyer’s judgement, how about you ask a few questions so you understand his decision making process, his buying process, and his reasons.

 Might be a great start, before you start pitching in with your ‘saving the world’ solution.